We use UPS & Fedex for fast and reliable shipping.

 Category Four: "Yao Bian" (lit.
 "Spectral Change") glaze.

 Similarly to "oil droplet," the term "Yao Bian" also originated from Japan.
-There are only three "Yao Bian" Jianzhan tea bowls in the world, all of which are kept in Japan.
+There are only three "Yao Bian" Tenmoku tea bowls in the world, all of which are kept in Japan.
 The set held at the Shōkado Art Museum is the most well-known and is referred to as the "Universe in a Bowl."
-In addition, the Jianzhan tea bowls made by the Japanese artist LNT Kanjiro Kawai are also considered to have a similar "Yao Bian" glaze color and are called "quasi-Yao Bian."
+In addition, the Tenmoku tea bowls made by the Japanese artist LNT Kanjiro Kawai are also considered to have a similar "Yao Bian" glaze color and are called "quasi-Yao Bian."
 In 2009, China discovered the first "Yao Bian Tenmoku" shard, which was accidentally unearthed from the construction site of Hangzhou City and is about one-third the size of a complete tea bowl.
 Thus far, no "Yao Bian" shards have been found at the Jian kiln site.
-Huang Meijin Jianzhan prices vary.
+Huang Meijin Tenmoku prices vary.

 The "Yao Bian" tea bowl features circular or near-circular spots of varying sizes on the black glaze both inside and outside.
 The distribution of these spots is not uniform, with several or dozens clustered together.
 When exposed to light, dazzling iridescent colors such as blue, purple-red, and gold appear around the edges of the spots, which sparkle with a brilliant luster.
 This effect is what makes the "Yao Bian" glaze one of the most exceptional products of the Jian kiln.
 Some researchers believe that "Yao Bian" is a special type of "Partridge Feather" glaze.